Skip to main content

 • They have a short flight range, so egg laying sites are likely to be close to where the mosquitoes are found.

-• These mosquitoes remain alive through the winter in the egg stage, and when the eggs are covered with water in warm weather, the larvae hatch.
+• During winter, these mosquitoes can survive in the egg stage.
+When the eggs are covered with water in warm weather, the mosquitoes continue developing into larvae.

 Common Places Where These Invasive Mosquito Species Lay Their Eggs